 Type of person I'd like to meet: someone who cares for me as much as I do them.
 After years in night clubs, I have lost any fascination for that lifestyle (i.e. "one night stands") that I may have ever had.
-Weight proportional to height (mine is).
+Weight proportional to height (mine is)--it matters.
 I'm not trying to be unkind, only saying that it is important to take care of one's self--sound body, sound mind.
 I'd like to spend the next thirty years or so being happy and making someone else as happy as well.
 Life truly is too short.

 "It's better to set your goal a million miles away and only go one mile than to set it a half mile away and achieve it"

 "If you always tell the truth, you never have to remember anything"

 "Best perhaps to get these false hopes behind one quickly"

 "At this point in life, the loss of short term memory is a blessing" (my own).

 Addendum: If you are some sort of scam artist (as in telling people what they want to hear in order to extort them--or otherwise glean finances), please do move on.
 I used to be a tour manager and so, have a BS detector far superior to most.
 While I may be aging and even a bit lonely, it hasn't quite devolved into desperate, pathetic or foolish yet.
 So ply your wares elsewhere, please--and best of luck, being you.